White Sox blow six-run lead in ninth, fall to Guardians in 11

 And down in the books as the worst White Sox defeat of the season, marred by four errors, blown chances to score late and bullpen failure.

-“Brutal,” manager Tony La Russa said after the Guardian defeated the White Sox 12-9 in 11 innings behind a tying grand slam by Josh Naylor against Liam Hendriks with two outs in the ninth and a tiebreaking three-run homer by Naylor in the 11th against Ryan Burr.
+“Brutal,” manager Tony La Russa said after the Guardians defeated the White Sox 12-9 in 11 innings behind a tying grand slam by Josh Naylor against Liam Hendriks with two outs in the ninth and a tiebreaking three-run homer by Naylor in the 11th against Ryan Burr.
 “Had a chance to put it away.
-That’s just a brutal loss, to give up six runs like that and a couple chances to win offensively.
-It’s as tough a loss as you’re going to have.”
+That’s just a brutal loss, to give up six runs like that and a couple chances to win offensively.”

-Naylor also had a run-scoring double in the eighth, giving him eight RBI for the night.
+The Sox had an 8-2 lead going into the ninth and La Russa had to like the Sox’ chances — Baseball Savant gave the Guardians a 0.2% chance of winning in the ninth inning.

+“It’s as tough a loss as you’re going to have,” La Russa said.

-The result ended the Sox’ six-game winning streak, which was accompanied by improved defense.
+The result ended the Sox’ six-game winning streak, which had been accompanied by improved defense.
 But it was back to awful fielding again with four errors, including two by shortstop Tim Anderson.
-The Sox have made 26 errors in 28 games and allowed eight unearned runs.
+The Sox have made 26 errors in 28 games and allowed eight unearned runs in Monday’s loss.

-Andres Gimenez also homered in the ninth, starting a comeback against lefty Tanner Banks, and Gimenez had a go-ahead RBI double in the 10th against Reynaldo Lopez, who left the game with a sore back after taking warmup pitches before the 11th.
+Andres Gimenez also homered in the ninth, starting a comeback against lefty Tanner Banks aided by two Sox errors, and Gimenez had a go-ahead RBI double in the 10th against Reynaldo Lopez, who left the game with a sore back after taking warmup pitches before the 11th.
 Lopez was replaced by Burr.

 “Yeah, it sucks,” Burr said.
 “I don’t know what else to say.
 Some days you are the windshield.
 Some days you are the bug.
 Unfortunately I was the bug today and I got squashed.”